 https://www.medscinet.com/ttts/default.aspx?lang=1

-Available at: Dorchester, Bournemouth and Poole, Portsmouth, Southampton and Salisbury
+Available at: Bournemouth and Poole, Portsmouth and Southampton

 The UK has approximately 11,000 twin pregnancies per year with a third of these sharing a placenta (monochorionic (MC) twins).
 MC twin pregnancy presents extra risks to both the mother and the babies, with some babies dying during pregnancy or shortly after birth.
 Often this is due to a complication called selective Fetal Growth Restriction (sFGR), where one twin is smaller than the other. sFGR affects one in seven MC twin pregnancies in the UK although we know less about pregnancies where this happens early (before 24 weeks).
 At present there is a lack of evidence to tell us the best way of managing sFGR in MC twin pregnancies.
 Currently, women and their partners are offered different management options depending on where they live and who they see.
 It is also clear that there are gaps in what we know about sFGR.